 James Sailer is vice president and director of the Population Council’s Corporate Affairs Division.
-He leads and provides strategic direction to the Council’s corporate operations, including information technology, human resources, procurement, communications, and publishing and creative services.
+He leads and provides strategic direction to the Council’s corporate operations, including branding and communications, information services, publishing, human resources, and administration.
 Sailer also manages the Council’s Intellectual Asset Management group, which out-licenses Council technologies and oversees the Council’s intellectual property.

 Before joining the Council in 2004, Sailer was director of performance management for the New York City Department of Education, where he developed an accountability system and sophisticated new methods of analyzing school performance.

-An adjunct professor at Brooklyn College and City University of New York, Sailer holds a BA in political science from Swarthmore College and a master’s in public policy from the John F. Kennedy School of Government at Harvard University.
+An adjunct professor at Brooklyn College, City University of New York, Sailer holds a BA in political science from Swarthmore College and a master’s in public policy from the Harvard Kennedy School.